 Proving A Sexual Abuse Case

-Facing Allegations of Sexual Abuse in Arizona
+Sexual Abuse Charges in Phoenix Arizona

 “Sexual abuse” is a crime in Arizona.
-Arizona Revised Statutes Section 13-1404 provides that a person commits the crime of sexual abuse by “knowingly engaging in sexual contact with any person who is fifteen or more years of age without consent of that person or with any person who is under fifteen years of age if the sexual contact involves only the female breast.”
+Arizona Revised Statutes Section 13-1404 provides that a person commits the crime of sexual abuse by “knowingly engaging in sexual contact with any person who is fifteen or more years of age without the consent of that person or with any person who is under fifteen years of age if the sexual contact involves only the female breast.”

 An effective defense strategy used by Phoenix criminal lawyers is to attack the adequacy of the state’s evidence.
 To convict a person of the crime of sexual abuse, the state needs to prove each of these elements beyond a reasonable doubt: